 - Correction Process, if needed.

-- Form B may be subject to changes and corrections, depending on the Electric Department's review.
-Any required corrections will be provided, if applicable, to the Contractor's point of contact identified on Form B.
+- Form B may be subject to changes and corrections, depending on the Electric Department’s review.
+Any required corrections will be identified by email to the Contractor’s point of contact identified on Form B.

 - Customer-Generator and/or Contractor are responsible for making the changes identified by the Electric Department at C-G and/or Contractor’s sole cost and expense.